Hybrid RIS-Aided Digital Over-the-Air Computing for Edge AI Inference: Joint Feature Quantization and Active-Passive Beamforming Design: Performance Evaluation

 \textit{1) Linear Classification on Gaussian Mixture Dataset:} The global features $\mathbf{f}$ are sampled from a Gaussian mixture distribution $\frac{1}{L}\sum\nolimits_{l=1}^{L}{\mathcal{N}\left( {{\bm{\mu} }_{l}},\mathbf{C} \right)}$ with dimension $W=100$ and class number $L=20$.
 The local features are generated by ${{\mathbf{f}}_{k}}=\mathbf{f}+{{\mathbf{w}}_{k}}$, where ${{\mathbf{w}}_{k}}$ signifies the feature extraction noise of agent $k$, following a Gaussian distribution $\mathcal{N}\left( \mathbf{0},\sigma _{\text{F}}^{2}{{\mathbf{I}}_{W}} \right)$ with variance $\sigma _{\text{F}}^{2}=0.5$.
 After obtaining the reconstructed features $\mathbf{\hat{f}}$, the EN calculates the classification result as $\arg \underset{l}{\mathop{\min }}\,{( \mathbf{\hat{f}}-{{\bm{\mu} }_{l}} )^{\text{T}}}{( \mathbf{C}+\sigma _{\text{F}}^{2}{{\mathbf{I}}_{W}} )^{-1}}( \mathbf{\hat{f}}-{{\bm{\mu} }_{l}} )$.
 We set the number of agents $K=24$ and available quantization bits $B=40$ in default.

 \textit{2) Multi-View Object Recognition on ModelNet Dataset:} In this kind of task, $K=12$ agents collect multi-view images of a common object, and the EN aims to classify the object from $L=40$ classes.
+This multi-view perception setting is closely related to practical applications such as autonomous driving and low-altitude economy, where objects (e.g., person, vehicle, and aircraft) are observed from distributed viewpoints and collaboratively recognized to support environment understanding and decision making.
 We train a lightweight MobileNet-v2 on the ModelNet dataset, and deploy the layers before the linear classifier at each agent for feature extraction \cite{35}.
 The resultant feature dimension $W$ is 1280, and the number of bits is set as $B=512$.
 The EN feeds the reconstructed $\mathbf{\hat{f}}$ into the linear classifier to obtain the classification result.
 The inference accuracies presented in Section VI-C are on the test data of ModelNet.

 Moreover, we employ the Lloyd algorithm \cite{28} to design the Grassmannian codebook $\left\{ {{\mathbf{Q}}_{t}} \right\}$ based on the optimized bit allocation.
-The elements of the modulation codebook $\left\{ {{\mathbf{P}}_{t}} \right\}$ are drawn from complex Bernoulli distribution, i.e., ${{\left[ {{\mathbf{P}}_{t}} \right]}_{j,i}}\in \left\{ {\left( \pm 1\pm \text{j} \right)}/{\sqrt{2}}\; \right\}$ \cite{36}.
+The elements of the modulation codebook $\left\{ {{\mathbf{P}}_{t}} \right\}$ are drawn from complex Bernoulli distribution, i.e., ${{\left[ {{\mathbf{P}}_{t}} \right]}_{j,i}}\in \left\{ {\left( \pm 1\pm \text{j} \right)}/{\sqrt{2}} \right\}$ \cite{36}.
 The compressive sensing algorithm used for detecting the sparse signal ${{\mathbf{x}}_{t}}$ is SWOMP \cite{32}, primarily due to its advantage of not requiring prior knowledge on the sparsity level.

 The following baselines are invoked for comparison:

 \textit{1) Massive Digital (MD)-AirComp \cite{17}:} This state-of-the-art digital AirComp scheme employs a common codebook, optimized using the K-means++ algorithm, to quantize all feature blocks with uniform bit allocation.
 Moreover, due to the absence of theoretical analysis on the inference performance in \cite{17}, truncated channel inversion and minimum-MSE beamforming are adopted by agents and EN during over-the-air feature aggregation, respectively.
 Meanwhile, hybrid RIS deployment is not considered in this scheme.